-He has work forthcoming in Turtle Island Quarterly, Cobra Lily, Bukowski on Wry, Southwestern American Literature, Teaching English in the Two-Year College (TETYC) Special Issue on Creative Writing, Cascadia Review, Tidal Basin Review's 2084 Theme Issue, the June 2014 issue of Amsterdam Quarterly on "earth, ecology and the future" (which will also have a book review of his actvist chapbook The Other History . . .), Marybeth Holleman's Art and Nature Blog, Centrifugal Eye, CSHS Quarterly, San Francisco Peace and Hope, and The Release.
+He has work forthcoming in Turtle Island Quarterly, Cobra Lily, Bukowski on Wry, Southwestern American Literature, Teaching English in the Two-Year College (TETYC) Special Issue on Creative Writing, Split Rock Review, Cascadia Review, Tidal Basin Review's 2084 Theme Issue, the June 2014 issue of Amsterdam Quarterly on "earth, ecology and the future" (which will also have a book review of his actvist chapbook The Other History . . .), Marybeth Holleman's Art and Nature Blog, Centrifugal Eye, CSHS Quarterly, San Francisco Peace and Hope, and The Release.

 Ron Israel, Intermediate Fiction Writing, Fundamentals of Fiction Writing, and Intro to Creative Writing, American Literature